 There are no designated smoking areas on a tobacco free campus.
 The goal is for all cigarette urns to be phased out over the next year.
 However, during this transition phase and as our visitors adjust to our policy, a limited number of designated smoking areas will be placed at conference centers and be at least 25 feet away from doorways and air intakes.

-Except for the School of Public Health, the School of Medicine will remain smoke free with limited designated smoking areas.
+The School of Public Health is tobacco free, however, the School of Medicine will remain smoke free with limited designated smoking areas.